-The following announcement, relative to the unit of light of America, France, and Great Britain, is being made simultaneously in these three countries.
-The announcement is being made in Great Britain by Dr. R. T. Glazebrook, Director of the National Physical Laboratory, and in France by Prof. Paul Janet, Director of the Laboratoire Central d'Électricité.
+The following announcement, relative to the unit of light of America, France, and Great Britain, was made in the first edition of this circular under date of April 1, 1909, and simultaneously in Great Britain and France.
+The announcement was made in Great Britain by Dr. R. T. Glazebrook, director of the National Physical Laboratory, and in France by Prof. Paul Janet, director of the Laboratoire Central d'Électricité.